This page provides you with all the IELTS information you need to know about the exam. These IELTS Faqs are all commonly asked questions.

 In some cases you can complete the IELTS application online, but you will need to check this with your local centre to see if they provide this service.

-The IELTS test cost is the same around the world, however it will obviously be affected by your local currency.
+The IELTS test cost is the same around the world; however, it will obviously be affected by your local currency.

-The current IELTS test cost is £165 or $230.
 Contact your local test centre for IELTS information on the level of fees in your currency.

 You must bring with you the same identification that you used when you registered for IELTS.
 If you do not have this with you, then you cannot sit the test.

-The normal procedure is to take the listening test first, followed by the reading, then the writing, and finally the speaking.
+For the paper-based test, the normal procedure is to take the listening test first, followed by the reading, then the writing, and finally the speaking.
 This may take the whole day, depending on when you are allocated to take the speaking test.
 However, please note that sometimes the speaking test is on a different day, either before or after the other tests.
 So always check carefully in your correspondence from your test centre.

 There will be an invigilator in the listening, reading and writing test to tell you what you need to do, so just follow their instructions.
 There will also be IELTS information and instructions in the test papers that you should read carefully and follow.